orbeon/orbeon-forms-doc/Localizing-Orbeon-Forms.md

 You can start by copying an existing `<resource>` element (for example French).

-Starting 2014-03-21, we are marking placeholder resources for exiting languages with `todo="true"`.
+Starting 2014-03-21, we are marking placeholder resources for existing languages with `todo="true"`.

 *NOTE: You must not translate the `<value>` part of item definitions, for